-Subject Level Exam Board Time Allocation Assessment Access to grades Computer Science GCSE OCR 3 lessons 3 Units of work Component 01 : 90 minute written paper 50% 9 - 1 Component 02: 90 minute written paper 50%
+Subject Level Exam Board Time Allocation Assessment Access to grades

+Computer Science GCSE Edexcel 3 lessons 2 Units of work 9 - 1

+Paper 1: 50%

+90-minute written paper

+Paper 2: 50%

+120-minute practical onscreen examination

 Computer Science is becoming a fundamental part of all businesses and organisations.
 The course is an excellent preparation for further study at Post 16 and good grounding for a wide range of careers including; the gaming industry, computer engineer, software engineer, data modeller, systems administrator, network administrator and cyber security.
-In addition, it will benefit any career requiring analytical and problem solving skills.
+It is a subject seeing massive growth in many areas such as medicine, for diagnostic and treatment systems.
+In addition, it will benefit any career requiring analytical and problem-solving skills.